Remaining Faithful through Persecution

 As Christians, we see the chaos in the world and continue looking up for the blessed hope of our Savior’s return.
 But still, He tarries, not willing that any should perish.
 The Great Harvest is coming, but God’s people have been asleep at their post.
 Instead of occupying until He returns, standing our ground and being the salt of the world, it seems the vast majority are only concerned about their own salvation, and instead of praying, sowing and reaping souls for the Kingdom, all we do is just “look up,” waiting for Jesus to come for US.

-I don’t know what the year 2023 will hold.
+I don’t know what the year 2024 will hold.
 But I can tell you things are not going to get better.
-TRUE Christ-followers are going to be persecuted like never before.
+TRUE Christians are going to be persecuted like never before.
 And sadly, not just by the ungodly but by those who have that “FORM OF GODLINESS BUT DENY THE POWER THEREOF.” sadly, many so-called Christians will become your worst enemy as they align themselves with the ear-tickling false doctrines of demons.

 As New Year’s Eve rolls around, many will gather in Times Square and other major cities around the world to celebrate.
 They will drink, they will sing and glorify the sins of this world.
 Our nation and our world are confused, deceived, lost, and perishing.
 And few there be that care enough to wash the scales from their eyes, wake from their stupor and claim the POWER that Christ gave His followers — the power to be soldiers of the cross, life-changers, soul-winners, Gospel-of-the-Kingdom preachers and teachers — and servant-hearted ministers.